Commentary on the Convention on Certain Conventional Weapons

 The CCW is the only treaty that specifically regulates the use of incendiary weapons, laser weapons and mines other than anti-personnel mines.
 It is also the only treaty enjoying the support of all major military powers that places specific restrictions on the use of some anti-personnel landmines.

-As of February 2025, CCW has 128 High Contracting Parties (HCPs).
+As of September 2025, CCW has 128 High Contracting Parties (HCPs).
 Leaving aside original Protocol II (which largely has been superseded by Amended Protocol II), adherence to specific protocols ranges from 99 States (Protocol V) to 121 States (Protocol I).

 Participation in the CCW regime is thus extensive but not universal.
 Notably, many ASEAN Member States and States in the Pacific region are not HCPs at all or are not bound by some protocols.
 Reasons for this vary.
 Contributing factors may include: